mahmodHammad/old/README.md

 <h1>
-this is just  some  projects that i did at my first trip at learning to code
+this is just  some realy funny  projects that i wrote at my first trip at learning to code
   <h1/>